bfmags/tourist/README.md

 * `at` string position on the element the tip points to. default: 'right center' see http://craigsworks.com/projects/qtip2/docs/position/#basics
 * `okButton` optional bool, true will show a 'primary' ok button
 * `closeButton` optional bool, true will show a close button in the top right corner
+* `closeButtonClass` optional string, if populated the close button will be set to class that is used.
+(Recommended usage is to use glyphicons from bootstrap.)
 * `skipButton` optional bool, true will show a 'secondary' skip button
 * `nextButton` optional bool, true will show a 'primary' next button
 * `setup` optional function called before the tip is shown; see [setup](#setup) section